Yaw-VR/yaw-vr.github.io/docs/hardware/yaw3/peripherals.md

 # USB Peripherals

 Connect your USB peripherals by plugging them into the available USB ports at the rear of the simulator.
-To access them on your computer you will need to set up the [Virtualhere](../../software/virtualhere.md) client on your computer.
-This client will allow you to access the connected devices as if they were physically plugged into your PC.
+To access them on your computer, set up the [Virtualhere](../../software/virtualhere.md) client, which allows you to access connected devices as if they were physically plugged into your PC.

-## Using a powered USB Hub
+## Using a Powered USB Hub

-The simulator allows for up to 4 USB devices plugged directly into it, if you have more devices then we suggest purchasing a powered USB hub.
-This will all of your USB devices have enough power.
+If you have more than 4 USB devices, consider purchasing a powered USB hub to ensure all devices receive sufficient power.
+The simulator supports up to 4 directly connected USB devices.

 ## Connecting Devices

-With the simulator powered on, once connected, USB devices should be recognized by the VirtualHere client running on your PC.
-If they do not appear immediately, try unplugging and replugging them or restarting the VirtualHere client.
+With the simulator powered on, connected USB devices should be recognized by the VirtualHere client on your PC.
+If they don't appear immediately, try:

+* Unplugging and re-plugging them
+* Restarting the VirtualHere client

-## Using peripherals
+## Using Peripherals

-Configure peripherals in each game as you would any peripheral connected directly to your computer.
+Configure peripherals in each game as you would with any peripheral directly connected to your computer.

-## Troubleshooting
+## Troubleshooting USB Device Recognition

-If you encounter issues with USB device recognition:
+If issues arise, follow these steps:

-1. Ensure that the VirtualHere client is up to date.
+1. **Update VirtualHere Client**: Ensure the VirtualHere client is up-to-date.
-2. Check for any driver updates for your USB devices.
+2. **Check Driver Updates**: Verify that drivers for your USB devices are current.
-3. Try connecting the devices directly to a PC to ensure they are functioning correctly.
+3. **Test Direct Connection**: Connect devices directly to a PC to confirm they function correctly.
-4. Restart both the simulator and your PC.
+4. **Restart Simulator and PC**: Restart both devices to resolve any connectivity issues.

-By following these steps, you should be able to successfully connect and use your USB peripherals with the yaw3 simulator.
+By following these guidelines, you should be able to successfully connect and use your USB peripherals with the Yaw 3 simulator.